kilfour/QuickFuzzr/full-doc.md

 ExtFuzzr.Unique<T>(this FuzzrOf<T> fuzzr, object key)
 ```

-- When asking for more unique values than the fuzzr can supply, an exception is thrown.
 - Multiple unique fuzzrs can be defined in one 'composed' fuzzr, without interfering with eachother by using a different key.
 - When using the same key for multiple unique fuzzrs all values across these fuzzrs are unique.
 - An overload exist taking a function as an argument allowing for a dynamic key.

+**Exceptions:**
+- `UniqueValueExhaustedException`: When the fuzzr cannot find enough unique values within the retry limit.
 #### Where

 **Signature:**